bridgechung/bridgechung.github.io/testimonial.markdown

 ---

 Chris Chung succeeds at teaching, because he communicates clearly.
-The reason you want to study with him is because he's patient,enthusiastic and fun.
-He doesn't only have knowledge he enjoys it and shares it generously.
+The reason you want to study with him is because he's patient, enthusiastic and fun.
+He doesn't only have knowledge; he enjoys it and shares it generously.

 Deborah Rosenblum